 In a perfect world, you will find long-term, reliable tenants who pay rent on time, take excellent care of their property and have no intention of moving.
 Unfortunately, the world is not perfect.
-If one of your tenants does decide to move out, understanding exactly where your expenses are coming from will help you better understand the importance of retaining renters and minimizing tenant turnover.
+If one of your tenants does decide to move out, understanding exactly where your expenses are coming from will motivate you to prioritize strategies for retaining renters and minimizing tenant turnover.

 Understand How Tenant Turnover Affects Your Bottom Line

-Whether you own one rental property or a thousand, turnover is something that all property owners deal with.
+Whether you own one rental property or a thousand, turnover is an inescapable part of being a property owner.
 Most landlords know that reducing their turnover rate makes sense financially.
 For this reason, it’s vital to grasp the impact it has on your business.
 It’s estimated that the cost of a single move out starts in the $1000 range and can easily grow up to $5000 depending on the type of replacements that are needed.
 The average cost of tenant turnover today amounts to $2,500 per unit.

 Breaking down the costs can help you see the benefits of reducing turnover.
 For example, a 225-unit apartment community with a 40% turnover rate (assuming each unit has an average rent of $650), is calculated to have an $1,800 per-unit turnover expense.
 This results in an annual price tag of $162,000 just from turnover-related costs.
 If that same apartment community reduced its turnovers by just one per month, it would save $20,000 per year- AND free up 96 maintenance hours on their schedule at the same time.

 So, What Are the Real Costs Associated with Tenant Turnover?

-You may be wondering how these expenses are generated.
+You may be wondering where these expenses come from.
 Not only does turnover kill cash flow, but the time and money associated with preparing a property for a new occupant makes it the most substantial expense a landlord must face.
 Costs can be summed up in the following categories:

 Administrative costs – Paperwork processing can be a major headache- think fees associated with photocopying, printing, processing lease agreements, move-out paperwork, screening new applicants etc. Costs of marketing and advertising also may be significant if you need to run print and web-based ads.